 Sandy here from the giffgaff community team.

 Thanks for posting on the community.
 Unfortunately, there will always be fraudsters and scammers out there who try to trick people into giving away personal information.
-I am so sorry that this has happened.

 Please don’t click on any links in any email or text message you’re not sure of.
 Genuine links from giffgaff will only ever begin with giff.ly or giffgaff.com.
 When in doubt, it is always better to just type giffgaff.com into your browser and access your account that way.

 Smishing texts (like the one you have received) look like they have come from legitimate companies, such as giffgaff, with a link to a page that looks like the official website asking for ‘verification’.
 These pages ask for personal details that can include things like your username, password, full name, address, banking card information and security questions.